 Sample Daily Food Budget for Thailand

-Let’s say you ate a free breakfast at your hostel, a street food lunch, and a restaurant meal: you can expect to pay $7 to $13 per day (205 to 390 THB).
+If you eat a complimentary breakfast at your hostel, a street food lunch, and a restaurant meal, you can expect to pay $7 to $13 per day (205 to 390 THB).

 If you’re traveling on a strict budget, know that you can get away with paying less than $5 (155 THB) per day on food, not including any drinks (coffee, water, alcohol).

-If you’re on a shorter trip and you want to enjoy different foods and dining experiences (within reason), plan to spend closer to $10 to $15 (310 to 465 THB) per day, per person on food.
+If you’re on a shorter trip and want to enjoy different foods and dining experiences (within reason), plan to spend more than $10 to $15 (310 to 465 THB) per day per person on food.

 Getting To Know Thai Food